jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

    Create a Azure Data Factory instance within your resource group.
 We will use Data Factory service to

-   1. Copy data from Azure Storage account (covid_policy_tracker.csv) to Cosmos DB for NoSQL account
+   a) Copy data from Azure Storage account (covid_policy_tracker.csv) to Cosmos DB for NoSQL account

-   2. To move data from Azure SQL and Cosmos DB to Azure Data Lake and then to Synapse DW Pool with transformations
+   b) To move data from Azure SQL and Cosmos DB to Azure Data Lake and then to Synapse DW Pool with transformations

 5. **Create a new Cosmos DB for NoSQL account:**